 I keep seeing this fetish all over the internet.
 What is sexual/erotic hypnosis?
 Is there somewhere my partner and I can learn how to do it to each other, or online?

-- Reducing inhibitions related to sexual activities.
+- Reduced inhibitions related to sexual activities

-- Increasing arousal or sensuality.
+- Increased arousal or sensuality